Cryotalis/GBF-Banner-Data/README.md

 # GBF-Banner-Data
 Stores banner data for Granblue Fantasy.
+Banners are categorized by the year and month in which they started.

 ## Schema
 > [!NOTE]